 Cream

-You’ll need to use a thick cream, in the UK we use double cream.
+Youβll need to use a thick cream, as we use double cream in the UK.

-Crush the raspberries in a bowl and set aside, saving a few whole ones for a garnish.
+Crush the raspberries with a small masher or fork and set aside, saving a few whole ones for a garnish.

 Mix the cooled oats through the cream, saving a little for garnish.